Not All CBD Is the Same

 Vediol product efficacy versus other CBD products?

-A 2015 and 2016 FDA CBD Product Consortium study found that upwards of 80% of CBD products on the market had very little to no actual CBD in their formulation.
+A 2014, 2015 and 2016 FDA CBD Product Consortium study found that upwards of 80% of CBD products on the market had very little to no actual CBD in their formulation.
 It is important therefore to work with companies capable of validating CBD content, and whom also have the ability to validate the lack of presence of unwanted contaminants.
 This is because source, extraction methods, and blend matter when it comes to product integrity.
-Vediol utilizes proven sources, employs a novel proprietary extraction methodology to prevent damage of phytonutrients, plus a sophisticated blend for enhanced overall "Entourage" effects.
+Vediol utilizes proven sources, employs a novel proprietary extraction methodology to prevent damage to phytonutrients, plus a sophisticated blend for enhanced overall "Entourage" effects.
 And, Vediol also employs significant CBD science in its formulation to further enhance oral bioavailability and thus, effectiveness.
 Science that is backed by multiple patents and patent pending technologies.

 Where is Vediol produced, extracted?